 Change the following paragraphs of subsection 10.1.4.4.1 as follows:

-Upon receipt of an MLME-START.request primitive, a STA shall determine the BSS’s BSSID (as described in 10.1.4 (Acquiring synchronization, scanning)), select channel synchronization information, select a beacon period, select the operational rate set, initialize and start its TSF timer, and begin transmitting Beacon frames if the STA is a non-DMG STA or DMG Beacon frames if the STA is a DMG STA.
-Upon receipt of an MLME-START.request primitive, an S1G STA shall additionally select a short beacon period, and may begin transmitting Short Beacon frames.(#32)
+Upon receipt of an MLME-START.request primitive, a STA shall determine the BSS’s BSSID (as described in 10.1.4 (Acquiring synchronization, scanning)), select channel synchronization information, select a beacon period, select the operational rate set, initialize and start its TSF timer, and begin transmitting Beacon frames if the STA is neither DMG nor an S1G STA or DMG Beacon frames if the STA is a DMG STA or S1G Beacon frames if the STA is an S1G STA.
+Upon receipt of an MLME-START.request primitive, an S1G STA may additionally select a short beacon period, and begin transmitting S1G Beacon frames.(#32)

-A STA shall include a Country element in the transmission of (#32)(Short) Beacon frames and DMG Beacon frames if dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired, or dot11RadioMeasurementActivated is true.
-See 8.3.3.2 (Beacon frame format) for the description of a properly formed (#32)(Short) Beacon frame, and see 8.3.4.1 (DMG Beacon) for the description of a properly formed DMG Beacon frame.
+A STA shall include a Country element in the transmission of (#32)Beacon frames, S1G Beacon frames transmitted at TBTT, and DMG Beacon frames if dot11MultiDomainCapabilityActivated, dot11SpectrumManagementRequired, or dot11RadioMeasurementActivated is true.
+See 8.3.3.2 (Beacon frame format) for the description of a properly formed (#32)Beacon frame, see 8.3.4.2 (S1G Beacon frame format) for the description of a properly formed S1G Beacon frame, and see 8.3.4.1 (DMG Beacon) for the description of a properly formed DMG Beacon frame.

 Adjusting STA timers